irhum/coglinker/README.md

 ## Demo
 ![Coglinker Demo](LINK)

-Here's a Colab version of this you can have up and running in ~2 minutes: [Coglinker Demo](LINK)
+Here's a Colab version of this you can have up and running in ~2 minutes: [Colab](https://colab.research.google.com/github/irhum/coglinker/blob/main/interactive.ipynb)

 ## How it works
 In its current implementation, coglinker: